 The last 20 years have seen a decline in the popularity of the political song.
 Rock stars who write earnest political statements are far more likely to get scorned than revered and so any mention of “the issues” tends to be rather vague.
-Take, for example, Shihad’s ‘My Mind's Sedate’ – it’s clear they’re unhappy about the current state of the world, but it hardly seems at the service of any particular political point.
-Instead, it was hip hop that remained the home for clear statements of discontent.
+Take, for example, Shihad’s ‘My Mind's Sedate’ – it’s clear they’re unhappy about the current state of the world, but it's more of a cultural commentary than a political statement (though their later work such as the FVEY album would be more directly political).
+However more often it has been hip hop rather than rock that has been the home for clear statements of discontent.
 Dam Native’s Kaupapa Driven Rhymes Uplifted (1997) took up the baton from Upper Hutt Posse, while King Kapisi delivered his own sharp criticisms of colonialism from a Pacifikan perspective on ‘Reverse Resistance’.
 Yet the last two decades of NZ political music seem far less connected to real political action on a society-wide scale when compared to the music of the 80s.
 Large street protests are largely a thing of the past and even the threat of climate change seems to have roused few to hit the streets (or to write hit songs on the subject).
 Of course, our grandchildren will no doubt look back on our generation of careless polluters with the same derision we now cast on the racists, sexists and homophobes of previous generations.
 Therefore, this track seems like a more honest reflection of the current political moment.

 I’m sure the above list betrays both my musical and political tastes more than anything else.
 Dave Dobbyn fans may be disappointed that I left out ‘Don’t Hold Your Breath’ but I already allowed myself one cynical song at the end and didn’t want a list dominated by them.
 The list is also pretty dude-heavy too, so maybe others will feel I should've included Moana and the Moa Hunters (or Melting Pot Massacre, to make myself a little more current!).